What are the benefits of a Stocks & Shares ISA?

 - Ability to put money into an ISA, take it out and then put it back in within a tax year.

 - No difference between a Cash ISA and a Stocks & Shares ISA anymore.
 All ISAs are now NISAs (New Individual Savings Account) where, as mentioned, the annual allowance is now £20,000 p/a (17/18 tax year).
-In a NISA you can hold as much cash or stocks or funds as you like up to the annual allowance.
+In a NISA you can contribute as much cash or invest in stocks / funds up to the cumulative annual allowance.

 Because of the changes in regulation, ISAs are now a very important part of our retirement pots, in addition to pensions, Buy-to-Lets, etc. An ISA is an essential saving and retirement planning tool for everyone.